onflow/flow/flips/20220725-cadence-borrowContract.md

 - It makes it possible to use patterns that are common to Solidity developers in Flow.
-- It allows importing and using Contracts with name collision https://github.com /onflow/cadence/issues/1171
+- It allows importing and using contracts with name collision.
+See https://github.com/onflow/cadence/issues/1171
 - It will prevent single contract breaking the ecosystem

 ## Design Proposal